texta-tk/texta-tk.github.io/source/terminology.rst

 	Table 1. *Predefined Fact Names used by Multilingual Processor*

 It is important to notice that COMPANY and ADDR identify only companies and addresses registered in Estonian Open Data.
-It won't tag any foreign company nor address while ORG and LOC identifies all of them.
+It won't tag any foreign company nor address while ORG and LOC identify all of them.

 .. _field_concept: